We Offer Several Methods of Anesthesia

 A mixture of nitrous oxide (laughing gas) and oxygen is administered through a nasal breathing apparatus.
 The patient remains conscious in a relaxed condition.
 Nitrous oxide has a mild sedative and analgesic (pain-controlling) effect.
 Patients breathe oxygen at the conclusion of the procedure until the nitrous oxide has fully dissipated from the body.
 For patients with increased anxiety, an oral sedative may also be prescribed to be taken before the appointment.

 USUAL INDICATIONS: Simple oral and maxillofacial surgery procedures to more involved procedures, such as removal of wisdom teeth or placement of dental implants.

 Hospital or Surgery Center Based General Anesthesia

-A patient is admitted to a hospital or surgery center where anesthesia is administered by an anesthesiologist and generally involves use of an endotracheal tube (breathing tube).
+The patient is admitted to a hospital or surgery center where anesthesia is administered by an anesthesiologist and generally involves use of an endotracheal tube (breathing tube).

 USUAL INDICATIONS: Patients undergoing extensive procedures such as face and jaw reconstruction and TMJ surgery.
-Also, patients with medical conditions, such as heart disease or lung disease who require general anesthesia.
+Patients with certain medical conditions who are not candidates for in-office IV anesthesia may also require hospital-based anesthesia.

 How Is the IV Sedation Administered?

-A thin needle will be introduced into a vein in the patient’s arm or hand.
-The needle will be attached to an intravenous tube through which medication will be given to help the patient relax and feel comfortable.
-At times a patient’s vein may not be maintainable, in these situations the medications will be administered, and the needle retrieved – both scenarios will achieve the same desired level of conscious sedation.
-Once again, some patients may be asleep while others will slip in and out of sleep.
+A thin IV catheter will be introduced into a vein in the patient’s arm or hand.
+General anesthesia medications are administered through the catheter and titrated to effect, depending on the patient’s health status and response to medications.
+Once again, some patients may be completely asleep while others will slip in and out of sleep.
 Some patients with medical conditions and/or on specific drug regimens may only be lightly sedated and may not sleep at all.